MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/quick-find-limit.md

 ### Specific exception querying

 If you have a specific need to have a query exceed this limit on a temporary basis, edit the FetchXML query to include setting the `overridequickfindrecordlimitenabled` attribute equal to 0 within the filter XML element.
-This will disable the 10k limit for the specific Quick Find query.
+Use of this attribute will disable the 10k limit for the specific Quick Find query.

 ### Organizational override

-In extreme cases where a business organization query regularly returns more than 10k search items, an administrator can request that the 10k item limit be disabled.
-This is not recommended as disabling this can cause over consumption of resources and environment wide outages if misused.
+In extreme cases where a business organization query regularly returns more than 10k search items, an administrator can request the 10k item limit be disabled.
+Disabling the limit is not recommended and can result in over consumption of resources and environment wide outages if misused.

 ### See Also